Hunter process

-Compared with the Kroll process the titanium produced by the Hunter process adheres to the reduction container walls less.
-Also the contamination by iron and other elements is also relatively low.
+The titanium produced by the Hunter process is less contaminated by iron and other elements and adheres to the reduction container walls less than in the Kroll process.
 The titanium produced by the Hunter process is in the form of powder called sponge fines.
-This form is useful and is an inexpensive raw material in powder metallurgy.
+This form is useful as a raw material in powder metallurgy.

 The main limiting factor for the usefulness of the Hunter process is the difficulty of separating the produced NaCl from the titanium.
-The vapor pressure of NaCl produced in the Hunter process is lower than the vapor pressure of MgCl2 which is produced by the Kroll process.
+The vapor pressure of NaCl produced in the Hunter process is lower than the vapor pressure of MgCl2 produced by the Kroll process.
 Thus it is difficult to separate the NaCl from the titanium using distillation in an efficient manner.
-Therefore the NaCl is removed by leaching in an aqueous solution.
+Therefore, the NaCl is removed by leaching in an aqueous solution.
 Recovering the byproduct (NaCl) from this aqueous solution is a process that requires additional energy.
-These issues motivated the discontinuation of the Hunter process in industry in 1993, however, R&D into sodium reduction continues to this day due to the superior form and purity of the metal deposit produced when compared with the Kroll process.
+These issues motivated the discontinuation of the Hunter process in industry in 1993.
+Research into sodium reduction continues to this day due to the superior form and purity of the metal deposit produced when compared with the Kroll process.